Skip to Content

 The best single thing you will learn in MALP is leadership of yourself.
 Self-awareness of our strengths and areas of opportunity from a leadership perspective is powerful.
 I learned about what it means to step into the leadership space that is authentically me.

-Today I am a Commercial Sales Executive at DellEMC - a global IT software hardware and infrastructure company.
-I lead a large national and global virtual team to ensure we help our clients on their very important digital transformation journeys.
-MALP has helped me with the soft leadership skills to help move teams across many silos in the right direction towards customer satisfaction - while not necessarily being their direct manager.
+Today I am a Cloud Solutions Executive at Microsoft.
+I lead a large virtual team to ensure we help our clients on their very important digital transformation journey.
+MALP has helped me with the soft leadership skills to help move teams collaboratively across the many silos of the organisation in the right direction towards customer satisfaction.

-This is a new qualification, unique in New Zealand.
+This is a unique qualification in New Zealand.
 You can expect this qualification to help you move into more senior positions, which involve managing teams of people.

-This degree is directed by renowned business psychologist Mike Fiszer, Associate Pro-Vice-Chancellor Executive Education and Enterprise at Massey University.
+This degree is directed by business psychologist Mike Fiszer.
 His wealth of experience includes similar programmes for international universities.
-More than 70 per cent of cohorts from these qualifications were promoted to positions of substantial responsibility while they were still on the programme.
+More than 60 per cent of cohorts from these qualifications were promoted to positions of substantial responsibility while they were still on the programme.

 “I've witnessed some real success stories, many who have really challenged themselves, got out of what I considered their comfort zones.
 I'm delighted with the results, in terms of development of leaders it has been very successful, and a completely different approach.”